Capt. Katie Jannazo

 Pat Filien, Capt.
 Katie Jannazo join Falcons

 Capt.
-Katie Jannazo enters her first season as the military coach for the Air Force women's basketball team.
+Katie Jannazo enters her second season as the military coach for the Air Force women's basketball team.

-Jannazo comes to the Academy from Hanscom AFB, Mass., where she served as the project engineer for Advanced Development for the Airspace Mission Planning Division, Electronic Systems Center.
+Jannazo arrived at the Academy from Hanscom AFB, Mass., where she served as the project engineer for Advanced Development for the Airspace Mission Planning Division, Electronic Systems Center.
 She was responsible for the planning and execution of developmental prototypes, capability research and development of the future engineering strategic plan.

 Jannazo was commissioned in 2008 as an ROTC graduate from the University of Notre Dame.
 She is a career developmental engineer.
 Her past engineering experience includes working in the Theater Deployable Communications program office where she helped deliver communication suites supporting Operation Enduring Freedom, Operation Iraqi Freedom and the Haiti Earthquake disaster relief.